 Fender Stratocaster – ENGL E570 – ENGL Cabloader – RME Babyface PRO – KRK Rokit 5 G4 (100% Dry) + KRK Rokit 5 G4 (100% Wet)

 So with this setup, if you record-enable your guitar track and start recording, you will hear the effects while recording but the wet signal won’t be recorded.
-Once you are done and play the track, you will hear both and you can adjust the balance between wet and dry signals.
+Once you are done and while playing the track, you will hear both and you can adjust the balance between wet and dry signals.
 Depending on your preferred way of using any effects, you can also record the wet signal and later on mix it with your dry signal or completely use the wet one in your mixes.

 Of course, this way I present here is not a must!
 For some time-based effects like choruses, phasers or Leslie speaker effects, most guitar players like to add these effects as insert effects.
 For instance, in my Nux Rivulet Chorus review video, I also preferred it as an insert effect.
 I think when combined with some boost or used on a crunch channel, these mentioned effects can really generate the best results.